 Dr. Yoshihiro Yonekawa is an adult and pediatric retina specialist.
 He received his MD with honors from Weill Cornell Medical College, where he was recognized with the Edward Norton Award in Ophthalmology and grants from Fight for Sight and the National Eye Institute.
-He completed his ophthalmology residency at Harvard Medical School, and received many awards for his clinical and research expertise, including those from the American Academy of Ophthalmology (AAO).
+He completed his ophthalmology residency at Harvard Medical School and received many awards for his clinical and research expertise, including those from the American Academy of Ophthalmology (AAO).
 Dr. Yonekawa subsequently underwent specialized fellowship training in adult and pediatric retina surgery at Associated Retinal Consultants/William Beaumont Hospital.
-He received prestigious national awards during fellowship, including those from the Heed Ophthalmic Foundation, Ronald G. Michels Foundation, and the Retina Society.
+He received prestigious national awards during his fellowship, including those from the Heed Ophthalmic Foundation, Ronald G. Michels Foundation, and the Retina Society.

 Prior to joining Mid Atlantic Retina, Dr. Yonekawa was Assistant Professor of Ophthalmology and full-time faculty at Massachusetts Eye & Ear Infirmary, Harvard Medical School, and Director of Pediatric Retina Surgery at Boston Children’s Hospital.
 Dr. Yonekawa and his family then moved to Philadelphia to join Mid Atlantic Retina, and the Retina Service of Wills Eye Hospital.
 He also maintains an ongoing visiting faculty position with Kyorin University in Tokyo, Japan.

 Dr. Yonekawa is board certified in ophthalmology, and is Assistant Professor of Ophthalmology at Sidney Kimmel Medical College at Thomas Jefferson University.
-He serves on the Education Committee of the American Society of Retina Specialists (ASRS), the Executive Committee for the Vit Buckle Society, where he is also the Vice President for Academic Programing, and active member of AAO, Vail Vitrectomy, and the Association of Pediatric Retina Specialists.
+He serves on the board of the American Society of Retina Specialists (ASRS), the Executive Committee for the Vit Buckle Society, where he is also the Vice President for Academic Programing, and an active member of AAO, Vail Vitrectomy, and the Association of Pediatric Retina Specialists.
 He has received numerous recognitions for his expertise, including the AAO Achievement Award, ASRS Senior Honor Award, The Ophthalmologist Power List of Rising Stars, Pennsylvania Medical Society Top Physicians Under 40, Philadelphia Magazine top doctor, and Castle Connolly top doctor.